Heinz Stücke: Recording the journey

 Since 1962, Stücke has taken more than 100,000 photographs.
 He funds his expeditions with licensing revenue from his photo catalogue; donations; and sales of his travel writing, postcards, and booklets that feature his photographs, writing, and illustrations.

 In 1995, around the time he set the world record for bicycle touring, Stücke self-published a memoir: Mit dem Fahrrad um die Welt ("Cycling Around the World").
-In 2015, Dutch travel writer Eric van den Berg published a biography commemorating Stücke's career of international bicycle touring—a career which by then had continued for more than 50 years.
+In 2015, Dutch travel writer Eric van den Berg published a biography commemorating Stücke's career of global bicycle touring—a career that by then had continued for more than 50 years.
 The book, Home Is Elsewhere: 50 Years Around the World by Bike, also features Stücke's photographs.

-Spanish filmmaker Albert Albacete's documentary film The Man Who Wanted to See It All explores Stücke's life, motivations, philosophy, and legacy; there also are plans to build a museum devoted to Stücke in his hometown of Hövelhof.
+In the 2010s, Spanish filmmaker Albert Albacete began making a documentary film about Stücke and his legacy.
+The film, The Man Who Wanted to See It All (2021), inquires into Stücke's motivations and philosophy.
+While Albacete was making the film, he learned that some villagers in Stücke's hometown of Hövelhof were building a museum to document and celebrate Stücke's travels and achievements.